WA4GEG contents; Packing in Yaesu boxes, how-to pack in other boxes, & misc.

 Boxes required for double boxing:

-Inner box, min. size 18 x 18 x 8 inches, either single or double corrugated.
+Inner box, minimum size 18 x 18 x 8 inches, either single or double corrugated.

-Double corrugated, double wall thickness is MANDATORY for the outer box.
-24 x 24 x 24 adjustable height boxes can often be sourced from FedEx and UPS customer counters.
-U-Haul has a nice quality 24 x 24 x 20 inch double corrugated box, link here:
+Double corrugated, triple wall is MANDATORY for the outer box.
+24 x 24 x 24 adjustable height boxes can often be sourced from most FedEx and UPS customer counters.
+U-Haul has a nice quality 24 x 24 x 20 inch double corrugated triple-wall box, link here:

 Recommended Packing materials, most any combination of these may be used:

 Medium to heavy duty (synthetic foam) packing "peanuts", about 4 to 6 cubit feet.
-AVOID Starch "Tater-Tots" which are too soft for this application.
+AVOID Starch "Tater-Tots" style peanuts which are too soft for this application.

 Bubble-wrap, 1/2 inch bubble size or larger, about 50 feet is typically required.